paulfioravanti/presentations/the_curious_incident_of_the_shadow_in_the_run_time/the_curious_incident_of_the_shadow_in_the_run_time.md

 ```

 ^
-...and an initializer for it that takes in a `name` parameter, and sets a `@name` instance variable with it, defaulting to `nil` if no value is given...
+...and we'll give it an initializer that takes in a `name` parameter, and sets a `@name` instance variable with it, defaulting to `nil` if no value is given...

 ---
 [.background-color: #F0F0F0]